p

 Conclusion

-Thanks to the technology developed by 2Freedom Imaging and the trust of our client, they have been able to integrate a robust, fast, and reliable system, enabling a seamless daily workflow without construction delays.
+Thanks to the technology developed by 2Freedom Imaging, and to the trust of our client, they have been able to integrate a robust, fast and reliable system, allowing a smooth daily workflow without interruptions on the construction site.

 Case study in collaboration with Carlson Software.